 Students who have been in F-1 status (except students in English language programs) for at least one academic year (or nine consecutive months) can accept employment for practical training related to the course of study upon approval of the designated school official and after authorization by the INS.
 If the training is required or for credit or is part of a work-study or cooperative education program, it can be authorized by the school with a notation on Form I-20.
 Otherwise, such training is considered optional and requires approval by the school and the issuance of Form I-688B by INS and is limited to 12 months.
 Students in M-1 status who have completed a course of study can accept employment or practical training for up to six months and must have a Form I-688B issued by INS.
 Social security and Medicare taxes are not withheld from F-1 or M-1 students’ pay for these services.

-Your spouse or child may be permitted to work in the United States with the prior approval of the INS and issuance of Form I-688B.
+Your spouse or child may be permitted to work in the USA with the prior approval of the INS and issuance of Form I-688B.

 Refunds of Taxes Withheld in Error